zhuwq585/MSCCD_CloneHistoryTracker/README.md

 ### Step 2: start tracking

-+ We have two granularities
++ This tool support two granularities:
   + File level: controller_file.py
   + Function level: controller_func.py
+    +  We indentify the function as the same function in the past versions by function name and parameter list.
+So this tool can not track all the modification history when rename or parameter list modification exists.
 + Configurations in the controller_**.py
-  + MSCCD_PATH: path to MSCCD
+  + MSCCD_PATH: path to MSCCD root folder
   + taskId, detectionId
   + cloneIndex: to configure which pair to track
     + x(x >= 0) : the clone index of target clone